-WARNING Only use accessories with Maximum Safe Operating Speed rated at least equal to the maximum speed marked on the power tool.
+AWARNING Only use accessories with Maximum Safe Operating Speed rated at least equal to the maximum speed marked on the power tool.
 This speed is based on the strength of the wheel, allowing for a reasonable measure of safety.
 It is not meant to imply a best or most efficient operating speed.
 Do not exceed the Maximum Safe Operating Speed.

-Installing/Removing Accessories

-Make sure the wheel does not extend beyond the bottom of the guard.
+Installing/Removing Grinding Wheels Make sure the wheel does not extend beyond the bottom of the guard.
 Threaded hub grinding wheels may require a deeper guard (see "Accessories").
-1. Remove the battery pack.